alakra/haikus/james_barnard.md

     Whole and good
-    Ready to move forward
+    Perfect gentleman
-    I'm blessed by my family
+    Is blessed by family